 Three-year paid apprenticeship builds skills and community for area youth.

-Zoo Animal Presenters, or ZAP, is a grant-funded program that employs young people as educators at the Oregon Zoo.
+Zoo Apprenticeship Program, or ZAP, employs young people as educators at the Oregon Zoo.

 ZAP teens serve for three years, receiving training and mentoring to hone their leadership and job skills and while exploring job and career opportunities.